 Some surface removal is required, whether it is metal finishing, plastics finishing, or composite finishing.
 RPA has developed over many years of experience a combination of processes such as vibratory polishing, polishing on a belt or wheel, mass finishing or tumbling, and even bead blasting to achieve the desired finish of the customer.

 Buffing, unlike polishing, is the process that will give the part its final finish; this can be accomplished in many different ways.
 Depending on the desired finish of the customer, you can go from bright to dull, or mirrored to a satin or brushed look.
 The industries that typically utilize this finish include the medical industry, such as hospitals, or any industry where the finished part must look very clean, such as automotive.

 - Bead blasting

-For a free, no-obligation initial polishing/buffing consultation and or to have help answering any technical or product related questions, call us today at (603) 335-2132.
-We’re based in New Hampshire, but we provide services throughout Massachusetts (MA), Maine (ME), Vermont (VT), Connecticut (CT), Rhode Island (RI), New York (NY) and internationally.
+For a free, no-obligation initial polishing/buffing consultation or help answering any technical or product-related questions, fill out the form below, call us at (603) 335-2132 or contact us online!
+We’re based in New Hampshire, but we provide services throughout Massachusetts (MA), Maine (ME), Vermont (VT), Connecticut (CT), Rhode Island (RI), New York (NY), and internationally.